AlekseyBykov/pets.spring-boot-monolith/README.md

 # spring-boot-example
-An example of Spring Boot application: REST endpoints with simple client for testing.
+An example of Spring Boot application: REST endpoints with simple client for consuming.